 - approximately 40% of the lighting around campus has automatic control such as presence/absence detection

 - new boiler sets have improved efficiencies over the replaced items

 - installation of CHP (Combined Heating and Power) which ensures that, in addition to burning gas for heating and hot water, we also generate electricity

-- solar PV systems installed to Kirkstall Hall generating clean energy
+- solar PV systems installed in Kirkstall Hall generate clean energy

 - power factor correction unit installed within AKLC extension, to ensure optimum efficiency

-- continual improvements to the Building Management System (BMS) system to ensure plant and equipment is working within efficiency parameters
+- continual improvements to the Building Management System (BMS) system to ensure plant and equipment are working within efficiency parameters

 Our next project is to plant 40 trees on our lovely green site with a pathway and nature trail through to encourage everyone to get outside, relax and enjoy!